 If an individual attends a course section that he or she is not registered or financially confirmed for, no credit or grade will be recorded.
 Attending a course without course registration is not permitted.

 Students register according to a preset registration schedule developed each semester by the Registrar's Office.
 Registration periods are calendar based with:

 For registration, each undergraduate class is divided into three groups based on class standing and the total number of completed credits.

-Students who qualify for priority registration due to disability should contact Disability Resources, Education & Access Management (DREAM).
+Students who qualify for priority registration due to disability should contact Disability Access.

 New Freshmen and Incoming Transfer Students will receive registration information via email from the office of Academic Advising & Assistance.

 Former Students Returning to Gonzaga are urged to contact the office of Admission at (509) 313-6572 to arrange for registration.

 New Graduate Students should contact their program to arrange for registration.

 To risk the deletion of your course registration, payment arrangements must be made through Student Accounts.